General Information - West Virginia University

 As One West Virginia University, we are purposeful in our studies and our work so that we can partner with our communities - both near and far - to bring needed and valued solutions to real-life problems within the pillars of education, healthcare and prosperity.

 Service: We seek opportunities to serve others and are committed to providing the highest quality of service.

 Curiosity: We ask questions, seek new opportunities, and change through innovation.

 Respect: We are respectful, transparent and inclusive with each other.

 Accountability: We perform at our very best every day to create a University that is responsive, efficient and effective.

 Appreciation: We support and value each other’s contributions as we build a community that is One WVU.

 Research and Scholarship

-As West Virginia’s flagship research institution, WVU undertakes scholarly activity that addresses problems of both immediate and long-term impact to improve the lives of West Virginians and others across the globe.
+As West Virginia’s flagship research institution, WVU undertakes scholarly activity to improve the lives of West Virginians and others across the globe.
 WVU is classified as a Doctoral University—Highest Research Activity (R1) in the Carnegie Classification of Institutions of Higher Education.